Victorcorcos/hierarchy-tree/README.md

 Hierarchy.associations(YourClass) # Array of hashes of relations, representing the hierarchy relations as symbols Hierarchy.classes_list(YourClass) # Array of classes.
-Just a list of descendant classes, without representing the relations
+Just a list of descendant classes, without representing the relations Hierarchy.classes(YourClass)      # Array of hashes of classes, representing the hierarchy of relations as stringified classes
 ```

 ## Example